johnwargo/firebase-functions-deploy-helper/readme.md

 ffdh -b 4 -bn 1
 ```

-To deploy subsequent batches, wait a little time to let Firebase reset its quota timer (which looks to be 100 seconds if the documentation is correct) then repeat the command using a different batch number:
+To deploy subsequent batches, wait a little time to let Firebase reset its quota timer (which looks to be 100 seconds, if the documentation is correct) then repeat the command using a different batch number:

 ```shell
 ffdh -b 4 -bn 2
 ```

-To deploy the functions, the helper simply builds that knarly `firebase deploy` command shown earlier, then executes the command.
+To deploy the functions, the helper simply builds that knarly `firebase deploy` command shown earlier, then executes the command automatically.

 ### Deploying Functions via Search